Syesha Mercado: Theatre

-It was officially confirmed on June 25, 2009, that Mercado landed the lead role of Deena Jones in the upcoming United States national tour of Dreamgirls.
-On November 4, 2009, Mercado appeared on The Wendy Williams Show to promote the tour which began on November 7, 2009, and ended on December 29, 2010.
+In 2009, she was cast as Deena Jones in a revival of Dreamgirls, which opened at the Apollo Theater in New York and toured nationally from November 7, 2009 to December 29, 2010.
+On November 4, 2009, Mercado appeared on The Wendy Williams Show to promote the tour.

 Mercado then starred as Ti Moune in the revival of Once on This Island at the Paper Mill Playhouse in Millburn, New Jersey.
 Opening night was May 30, 2012, on a run through June 24.

 Mercado performed in the Chicago transfer production of Broadway musical Book of Mormon.
 She was a late addition to the cast, replacing Stephanie Umoh during rehearsals in the role of Nabulungi.

-From January to June 2014, Mercado reprised the role of Nabulungi in the Broadway production of the Book of Mormon, making it her Broadway debut.
+From January to June 2014, Mercado reprised the role, making it her Broadway debut.